Bringing Neighbors Together

 Providing Support to Overcome Everyday Challenges

-Neighborhood House believes that with the right support system, anyone can overcome serious challenges in their everyday lives.
+Our vision is for every neighbor to have the community and support they need to thrive.
 As the leading Portland-area non-profit social service provider, we deliver innovative, life-changing programs for low-income people of all ages and backgrounds.

 Our programs strive to prepare children for success in school and life, help families move beyond poverty, and support seniors who wish to continue living independently.

-Our dedicated team serves over 8,000 low-income children, families, and seniors each year across the greater Portland area, representing a diverse mix of ethnicities and cultures, including recent immigrants from Latin America, Africa, Russia, and the Middle East.
+Our dedicated team serves more than 12,000 low-income children, families, and seniors each year across the greater Portland area, representing a diverse mix of ethnicities and cultures, including recent immigrants from Latin America, Africa, Ukraine, and the Middle East.

 Your generous support will change lives.